Ghini/ghini.desktop/doc/goal.rst

 Botanic Garden Software
 -----------------------------------------------

-On the other end of our reasoning we have the application program Ghini, and again quoting the Wikipedia, »an application program is a computer program designed to perform a group of coordinated functions, tasks, or activities for the benefit of the user«, or, in short, »designed to help people perform
+At the other end of our reasoning we have the application program Ghini, and again quoting the Wikipedia, »an application program is a computer program designed to perform a group of coordinated functions, tasks, or activities for the benefit of the user«, or, in short, »designed to help people perform